Australian Terrier

 History/Origin

 The story of the Australian Terrier begins way back in the 19th century when some rough-coated terriers made their way from Britain to Australia.
-They share their ancestry with Cairn Terriers, Dandie Dinmont Terriers, Yorkshire Terriers, and Irish Terriers.
+They share their ancestry with Cairn Terriers, Dandie Dinmont Terriers, Yorkshire Terrier, and Irish Terriers.

 These furry companions settled into the Australian landscape and started to adapt to their new surroundings.